Montessori Principles to Overcome Communication Difficulties

 • What do I see happening (his reactions, his body expressions)?

-• Use short accurate sentences.
+• Use short precise sentences.

 • Limit yourself to one topic at a time.